 Now we have to make sure the cartridge’s vertical tracking force (VTF) is the correct one as suggested by the manufacturer.
-In order to do this, we have to lower the cueing bar and keep the tonearm between our fingers (out of the record’s surface!) while moving the counterweight back and forth (the TP-11’s in the picture at left must be rotated clockwise and counterclockwise) until the tonearm, headshell and cartridge in place, is perfectly horizontal, balanced between the cartridge’s mass and the counterweight.
+In order to do this, we have to lower the cueing bar and keep the tonearm between our fingers (out of the record’s surface!) while moving the counterweight back and forth (the TP-11’s in the picture below must be rotated clockwise and counterclockwise) until the tonearm, headshell and cartridge in place, is perfectly horizontal, balanced between the cartridge’s mass and the counterweight.
 With the TP-11, at this point you can move the VTF indicator to zero and rotate the counterweight to the desired value.
 It is strongly advisable to purchase a digital or analogue VTF meter so that you can check the value with a much higher precision.

 The antiskating bias is a mechanism meant to counterbalance the centripetal force that drags the tonearm towards the record’s center during the reading.
 The groove’s inner wall (the one towards the center of the record) contain the left channel modulation, therefore this should result more “highlighted” if there was no or too little antiskating force (generally, you should notice a duller right channel and some distortion of the higher frequencies, especially on the sibilants in the same channel).
 With time, this could bring to an earlier wear of one groove’s wall and of the stylus tip.
 By applying a proper counter-force (centrifugal), even the external groove’s wall, the right channel, will be correctly highlighted.
 With a properly balanced pressure on both the groove’s walls, the stylus tip will wear more slowly and the groove will almost not wear at all, provided it is well cleaned.